katspaugh/lambda.quest/README.md

 Lambda Quest
 =================

-Live coding Scheme environment in the browser
+Live-coding Scheme environment in the browser

 Try it: https://lambda.quest

 ### Features
-* Live coding as you type
+* Gambit Scheme
+* Live evaluation of forms in the editor
-* Asynchronous Canvas rendering loop
+* Asynchronous Canvas rendering
+* Web Audio support
-* Animations using the `canvas-sleep` function
+* Animations and timeouts
 * Autocomplete in the editor
 * REPL